 Isabeau is coming from Université du Québec à Rimouski.
 She is a climber, has a cool french accent, and previously worked with the field team at Bylot Island in Nunavut and also at Nasaruvaalik Island and PLI.
 Starting in 2014, she worked in Labrador, looking at foraging movements and resource partitioning among four alcid species.
 Her field work was conducted at the Gannet Islands off coastal Labrador.

 Matthew came to the lab from his undergrad at Memorial University of Newfoundland, and he worked on overwintering American Black Ducks (Anas rubripes) in the Maritimes.
 Matthew's focus was on diet, food supplies, and assessing the relative influence of urban vs. natural food supplies on condition and possibly survival.
-Matthew was co-supervised by Greg Robertson at Environment Canada, St. John's, NL, and is supported by Environment Canada and the Black Duck Joint V
+Matthew was co-supervised by Greg Robertson at Environment Canada, and he now is a Data Co-ordinator with that organization.

 Karissa joined the lab in 2014, and was completing her MScAG in applied geomatics here at Acadia.
 Her project examined changes in land cover on northern Coats Island, Nunavut, over the past ~ 2 decades, as it relates to increasing snow goose populations in the Arctic.
 She is co-supervised by David Colville at Nova Scotia Community College, and her project is tied to that of Paul Smith, research scientist with Environment Canada, who runs the field station at Coats Island.